fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 have drastically changed since then.
 Newer additions/clarifications to ICE in  [@I-D.ietf-ice-rfc5245bis] and Trickle ICE [@I-D.ietf-ice-trickle] have indeed help improve its performance and the way the connectivity checks are performed.

-However enforcing stringent global pacing requirements, coupled timing dependencis between the ICE agents, the need for symmetric connection setup, for example has rendered the protocol inflexible for innovation and increasingly difficult to apply and debug in a dynamic network and evolving application contexts.
+However, enforcing stringent global pacing requirements, coupled timing dependencies between the ICE agents, the need for symmetric connection setup, for example, has rendered the protocol inflexible for innovation and increasingly difficult to apply and debug in a dynamic network and evolving application contexts.

-This specification defines Snowflake, where like in ICE, both sides gather a set of address candidates that may work for communication.
-Howevver, instead of both sides trying to synchronize connectivity checks in time-coupled fashion, the sending side acts as a slave and sends STUN packets wherever the receiving side tells it to and when it is told to do so.
-The receiving sides is free to choose whatever algorithm and timing it wants to find a path that works.
+This specification defines Snowflake, where, like ICE, both sides gather a set of address candidates that may work for communication.
+However, instead of both sides trying to synchronize connectivity checks in time-coupled fashion, the sending side acts as a slave and sends STUN packets wherever the receiving side tells it to and when it is told to do so.
+The receiving side is free to choose whatever algorithm and timing it wants to find a path that works.
 The sender and receiver roles are reversed for media flow in the opposite direction.

-The current version of the draft builds on its original instantiation submitted in year 2015 as https://datatracker.ietf.org/doc/draft-jennings-mmusic-ice-fix/
+The current version of this draft builds on its original instantiation submitted in year 2015 as https://datatracker.ietf.org/doc/draft-jennings-mmusic-ice-fix/